mramospe/confmgr/README.rst

 - The configuration of the saved classes is then used to rebuild the same classes from the configuration file.
 - Some functions also allow to manage files with duplicated configuration.

-Find the full documentation for the package in the `confmgr GitHub Pages <https://mramospe.github.io/confmgr/>`.
+Find the full documentation for the package in the `GitHub Pages <https://mramospe.github.io/confmgr/>`_.